 In 2006 the two charities merged, creating the St George’s Police Trust.
 Both the Fund and Trust had shared similar aims and objectives and so a merger enabled the beneficiary base to be widened and costs to be reduced.

-St George's Police Children Trust (renamed in 2012) continues to support Police families by helping to ease the financial pressures of bringing up children in the ace of life-changing circumstances.
+St George's Police Children Trust (renamed in 2012) continues to support Police families by helping to ease the financial pressures of bringing up children in the face of life-changing circumstances.

 In 2018, significant changes were made to increase the support offered by the Trust; including New Beneficiary Grants, Driving Lesson Grants and also Child Counselling Grants.
 Significantly, the Trust widened it's eligibility to include Police families who have lost either parent (whether or not they are a Serving or Retired Police Officer) or where the Police Officer parent is unable to earn an income due to illness or injury, sustained on or off duty.